doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 Tyboxes[r][i][x] = Ty[i % 4][c];
 ```

-In our case, `r` is 0, `i` will be the byte index of the round key 0 (which is the AES key) & we can also set `x` to a constant value, let's say 0 or 1 for example. `S_box` is known, `Ty` too as this transformation is always the same (it doesn't depend on the key).
+In our case, `r` is 0, `i` will be the byte index of the round key 0 (which is the AES key) & we can also set `x` to a constant value: let's say 0 or 1 for instance. `S_box` is known, `Ty` too as this transformation is always the same (it doesn't depend on the key).
 Basically we just need to brute-force `round_keys[r][i]` with every values a byte can take.
 If the computed value is equal to the one in the dumped `Tyboxes`, then we have extracted one byte of the round key & we can go find the next one.

-Attentive readers noticed that we are not going to actually extract the key per-se, but `ShiftRows(key)` instead (remember that we needed to apply this transformation to build our white-box).
-But again, `ShiftRows` being not key-dependent we can invert this operation easily to have really the key this time.
+Attentive readers noticed that we are not going to actually extract the encryption key per-se, but `ShiftRows(key)` instead (remember that we needed to apply this transformation to build our white-box).
+But again, `ShiftRows` being not key-dependent we can invert this operation easily to really have  the plain encryption key this time.

 Here is the code that does what I just described: